hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/abn-acn.png)

 # [12: Network Conversation Heatmap](#12-network-conversation-heatmap)
 Convert Wireshark network conversation view into a heatmap.
+Useful when you have a lot of conversations captured in a trace file.
-Useful when you have a lot of conversations captured in the trace file and want to make it easier to read wireshark network conservation view.
+This script makes it easy to visualize them instead of using wireshark network conversation view (if not comfortable using it).

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/network-conversation-heatmap.png)